- Shareholder Strategy

 A Chartered Fellow of the New Zealand Institute of Directors, her current directorships include Auckland Regional Amenities Funding Board, Niger Holdings Ltd and the Royal New Zealand Ballet.
 She has also previously been chair of the Investment Committee at Public Trust, and chair of the Investment Committee at the ASB Community Trust Board (now Foundation North), board member of Philanthropy New Zealand and director of Auckland Council Investments Ltd.

 Candis was made an Officer of the Order of New Zealand in 2001 for her services to health education.

-For sixteen years, Richard managed KCSM Consultancy Ltd (formerly Kōkōmuka Consultancy Ltd) providing a wide range of Māori development consultancy services all over New Zealand.
-KCSM completed over 280 contracts and worked in a wide range of development fields, especially: community and social development; Māori education; Māori land development; revitalisation of te reo Māori; organisational capacity and capability building.
+For more than 20 years, Richard has provided a wide range of Māori development consultancy services all over New Zealand.
+His consultancy companies have completed over 300 contracts and worked in a wide range of development fields, especially: community and social development; Māori education; Māori land development; revitalisation of te reo Māori; organisational capacity and capability building.
 Richard's interests and passions are reflected in the company’s work, and he is commited to Māori success in education and economic development.

 Tim Livingstone, MZNM